inveniosoftware/helm-invenio/README.md

 `values-overrides.yaml` file.

 > There are different settings available: **existing_secret** is a boolean while **existingSecret**
 > is the name of the secret!
 Have a look at the `values.yaml` of the dependent charts!
+You can achieve this by either
+> run `helm dependency update ./invenio` and untar the downloaded charts or by running
+> `helm pull bitnami/postgresql --untar`.

 ```yaml